You get peace of mind, or life changing information.

 Most people get peace of mind.

-7 out of 10 people find out they are healthy carriers of at least one condition.
-However, most genetic conditions can only be passed on to your child if you and your partner are carriers of the same condition.
+While a lot of people find out they are healthy carriers of at least one condition, most genetic conditions can only be passed on to your child if you and your partner are carriers of the same condition.

 The good thing is, most couples who have this test find out that they are not carriers of the same condition.
 Knowing this in advance can give you confidence, reassurance and peace of mind that you have significantly reduced your risk of having a child born with one of these conditions.